 The security considerations for a content module are dependent upon the security provisions defined by the grouped actor(s).

-X.6 <Profile Acronym> Cross Profile Considerations
+X.6 DCP Cross Profile Considerations

 <This section is informative, not normative.
 It is intended to put this profile in context with other profiles.
 Any required groupings should have already been described above.
 Brief descriptions can go directly into this section; lengthy descriptions should go into an Appendix.
 Examples of this material include ITI Cross Community Access (XCA) Grouping Rules (section 18.2.3), the Radiology associated profiles listed at wiki.ihe.net, or ITI Volume 1 Appendix E “Cross Profile Considerations”, and the “See Also” sections Radiology Profile descriptions on the wiki such as http://wiki.ihe.net/index.php?title=Scheduled_Workflow -> See Also.
 If this section is left blank, add “Not applicable.”>